mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Count number of neutrons in lead cap stuff in peak and not in peak, as fn of lead thickness
 - [ ] Test what happens to files when power is removed, when stack is turned off, etc
 - [ ] Restart new file every 30 mins or so
+- [ ] Any operation on log files needs to stop interrupts and then start them again

 ## In Progress